singh-man/books/crackingTheCoding/17_hard.md

 Each time we terminate the validate step, the subarray has no majority element.
 This means that there are at least as many non-7s as there are 7s.
 Although we're essentially removing this subarray from the original array, the majority element will still be found in the rest of the array-and will still have majority status.
 Therefore, at some point, we will discover the majority element.

-Our algorithm can now be run in two passes: one to find the possible majority element and another to vali­ date it.
+Our algorithm can now be run in two passes: one to find the possible majority element and another to validate it.
 Rather than using two variables to count (countYes and countNo), we'll just use a single count variable that increments and decrements.
 ```java
 1	int  findMajorityElement(int[] array) {
 2		int  candidate =  getCandidate(array);